 The downside to selling books directly to readers is that you’ll need to keep track of your inventory, ship out the orders to your customers as they’re processed, and figure out how to process the payments for each order (i.e. through Paypal).
 You’ll also need to figure out which customers need to be charged sales tax, and how to collect on that as well.

 Or, you can use an outside provider like Tasora Books.
-With our newly launched Infinite POD service (Infinite POD), we’ll take care of all of the hassle of fulfilling each book order for you from your book’s website, and you don’t even have to print books in advance!
-Higher book royalties plus more time; sounds like a winning combination.
+With our distribution you can fulfill each book order from your book’s website, make higher book royalties, and save time; sounds like a winning combination.